1. Legal framework

 4.3.
 Where consent is given, a record will be kept documenting how and when consent was given and last updated.

 4.4.
-The school ensures that consent mechanisms meet the standards of the GDPR.
+The Trust/School ensures that consent mechanisms meet the standards of the GDPR.
 Where the standard of consent cannot be met, an alternative legal basis for processing the data will be found, or the processing will cease.

 4.5.
 Where a child is under the age of 16, the consent of parents will be sought prior to the processing of their data, except where the processing is related to preventative or counselling services offered directly to a child.

 4.6.
 If the law provides it, children as young as 13 may be permitted to provide consent to the processing of their data.

 4.7.
 All parents will be asked to complete the Consent Form on an annual basis, which will determine whether or not they allow their child to participate in photographs and videos.

 4.8.
 The Consent Form will be valid for the full academic year, unless the pupil’s circumstances change in any way, e.g. if their parents separate, or consent is withdrawn.
 Additional consent forms will be required if the pupil’s circumstances change.

 4.9.
 If there is a disagreement over consent, or if a parent does not respond to a consent request, it will be treated as if consent has not been given, and photographs and videos will not be taken or published of the pupil whose parents have not consented.

 4.10.
 All parents are entitled to withdraw or change their consent at any time during the school year.

 4.11.
 Parents will be required to confirm on the Consent Form, in writing, that they will notify the school if their child’s circumstances change in any way, or if they wish to withdraw their consent.